madMAx43v3r/chia-plotter/README.md

 You can test yourself by running `test_phase_1` in a directory that's on your SSD.
 Parameters are [number of threads, default = 4] [log number of sort buckets = 8], k is hardcoded to 32.

+## Phase 2

+Phase 2 is able to finish in about 25 min on my i7-9750H (45W 6-core) with a regular SATA SSD.

+Using 4 threads by default to mark used entries in the bitfield, as well as 4 threads to remap positions.

+When marking the bitfield the threads will show high CPU usage (`top -H`), however they are just waiting for the L3 cache to complete the atomic operations.
+So they are not actually buring electricity but they keep the cores busy, as such you shouldn't use more threads than you have physical cores, to let the other hyperthreads to other work.

+## Phase 3

+Is in development at the moment.

+## Phase 4

+TODO

 ## Further Development